-Every year, The Fostering Network in Northern Ireland hosts the Foster Carer of the Year Awards.
-This superb event brings together foster carers, kinship carers and social workers a to celebrate their efforts and achievements.
+Every year, The Fostering Network in Northern Ireland hosts the Foster Care Awards.
+This superb event brings together foster carers, kinship carers and social workers to celebrate their efforts and achievements.

 Foster Carers of the Year 2018 - Patricia and Colm Gray